CSR Research Projects

 Modeling the brain's response to staph infections

-The University of Nebraska Board of Regents recently approved the creation of the Center for Staphylococcal Research (CSR) on the University of Nebraska Medical Center campus.
+The University of Nebraska Board of Regents the creation of the Center for Staphylococcal Research (CSR) on the University of Nebraska Medical Center campus.
 Our center is the first in the nation dedicated to staphylococcal research and translational treatment strategies.
 We are utilizing a team approach of practitioners and researchers to lessen the impact of staphylococcal disease on human health.

 Nebraska Transposon Mutant Library